nichoth/ssc/README.md

     t.end()
 })

-test('sign and validate something', async t => {
+// this is an example just using the keystore, not ssc test('sign and validate something', async t => {
     var sig = await ks.sign('my message')
     t.ok(sig, 'should sign a message')